 There is much evidence showing that decision aids have led to:

 - more accurate risk perceptions

 - greater participation in decision making

 - fewer people undecided about their options

 Most people have to make healthcare decisions at some time in their lives and people want clinicians to listen to them, explain and answer their questions.
 Many want more information than is given to them by their clinician and most, but not all, people want to be involved in treatment decisions.
 As we know, people with long-term conditions have to self-manage and making health decisions is part of that.

 At present, there are no decision aids for thyroid disease.

-When you visit your healthcare practitioner, remind him of the ethos of shared decision making when you are discussing your thyroid health.
+When you visit your healthcare practitioner, remind him or her of the ethos of shared decision-making when you are discussing your thyroid health.